CodingwithKarim/FreeAI/README.md

 **Backend**

+- **Uvicorn** – Python server that runs the FastAPI web framework with support for asynchronous operations, concurrency and fast request handling.
 - **FastAPI** – High-performance Python web framework used for building RESTful APIs.
 Powers model search, download, inference, and database interaction.
 - **SQLite** – Lightweight, file-based database that stores session metadata, chat history, and model info.
-Requires zero setup and fits the local/offline design goal.
+Requires zero setup and fits the local/offline design goal since data is stored directly to disk without remote storage.
-- **Uvicorn** – ASGI server that runs the FastAPI backend with support for concurrency and fast request handling.
-- **In-Memory Caching** – Inference results and session/model data are cached in memory for fast access.
-Writes to the SQLite database happen asynchronously in the background to avoid blocking the main thread.
+- **In-Memory Caching** – Inference results and session/model data are cached in memory for fast read / write operations.
+Writes to the SQLite database happen asynchronously in the background to avoid blocking the main thread and allow the application to be more responsive / efficient.

 **Inference & Model Handling**

+- **Hugging Face Hub Client** – Used to query / search for AI models as well as download those models directly to local computer.
-- **Hugging Face Transformers Library** – Core inference library used to load and run language models from local files.
+- **Hugging Face Transformers Library** – Core inference / text-generation library used to load and run language models from local model files.
-- **Hugging Face Hub Client** – Used to query/search and download model repositories directly from Hugging Face Hub.
 - **bitsandbytes** – Library that enables 4-bit and 8-bit quantized model loading, reducing VRAM usage and allowing large models to run on consumer-grade GPUs.
+(Requires an NVDIA CUDA GPU)
 - **PyTorch** – Underlying framework used by Transformers for AI model execution/interaction.

 ---